msmbuilder/msmbuilder/devtools/README.md

   The docs will be sent to msmbuilder.org/3.y.z instead of development/ because you set `ISRELEASED`.
 You can cancel the Travis build triggered by the "tag" because docs are set to deploy only from `master`.
-- Verify that `versions.json` was updated properly.
+- Verify that [`versions.json`](http://msmbuilder.org/versions.json) was updated properly.
 - Create the canonical source distribution using `python setup.py sdist --formats=gztar,zip`.
   Inspect the files in dist/ to make sure they look right.
-- Upload to PyPI using `twine upload [path to sdist files]`.
+- Upload to PyPI using `twine upload [path to sdist tar file] [path to sdist zip file]`.
+  Make sure you upload both files in the same command.
+Note that removing files from PyPI means they can never be re-uploaded.
 - File a pull request against the [conda-recipes](https://github.com/omnia-md/conda-recipes) repository.
   Use the PyPI link as the "source".
 Make sure the requirements match those